 Size: 9.5 in x 12 in

-New York – Photographs: 1967-2015 is an engaging collection of photographs taken of one of America and the world's most fascinating cities as seen through the eyes of photographer, art director and award-winning designer Lloyd Ziff.
-Shot over the last 4 decades in classic black and white and contemporary color photography, Ziff's New York captures the changing landscape of the city's architecture, streets and people as only a seasoned New Yorker can.
+Los Angeles – Photographs: 1967-2015 is a superb collection of photographs taken of one of America and the world’s most fascinating cities as seen through the eyes of photographer, art director and award-winning designer Lloyd Ziff.
+Shot over the last 4 decades in classic black and white and contemporary color photography, Ziff’s Los Angeles captures the changing landscape of the city’s architecture, streets and people as only a seasoned Angeleno can.

 Release date: Summer 2016

 A great accomplishment.
 And a genius idea!!!
 The comparison of the two cities is killer.
 I was particularly taken with New York City.
 The difference is astonishing.
 Of course I live in L.A., but I fell in love with NYC.
 Dynamic.
 I was amazed how startling the images are.
 How provocative.
 To have put the two separate but together visually is unique.
 Congratulations. – Diane Keaton, Actor, Director, Author

 Lloyd Ziff’s high-flying bicoastal career—as a cutting-edge LA album-cover designer in the Seventies and big-deal NY magazine art director in the Eighties—was energized by these twin lodestars of American pop culture.
 All the while he was also taking photos for his own pleasure, and they might eclipse what he did in his day jobs.
 Ziff’s coolly observed but uncannily perceptive images capture the zeitgeist of both cities at peak moments of creative ferment, and once seen they are hard to forget.

 – Martin Filler, author and critic